 Valparaiso University Policy Regarding the Release of Official or Unofficial Transcripts and Verification of Enrollment or Degree(s)

 Unofficial transcript information may be accessed by current students, their advisors, and other academic departmental personnel via DataVU.
-Be aware that unofficial transcript data will not show the student name or ID number and will typically not be accepted for official transactions such as application for admission or as proof of a degree.
+Be aware that unofficial transcript data will not show the student’s name or ID number and will typically not be accepted for official transactions such as an application for admission or as proof of a degree.
 The Registrar will not provide unofficial transcripts to any requestor, including University personnel.

 All enrollment and degree verification for companies/employers (not requested by a current student) is performed by the National Student Clearinghouse through their online portal.
 Please be aware that any privacy hold on a record may prevent the Clearinghouse from verifying information due to FERPA restraints along with other constraints per Clearinghouse policy.